 Many voters interviewed outside the polling location site on Broadway in Kingston rolled their eyes that a proposition for clean air and water should even be necessary.
 But they reported that they had gamely played along by voting in the affirmative.

 Not everyone did.
 It’s important to take a moment to reflect on the motivations of the 28.1 percent of Ulster County electorate who voted against the right to clean air and water.
 That 11,393 local souls would vote against an amendment to codify our right to clean drinking water can lead one to ruminating down dark and lonely paths.

 It is said that where one is able to infer both ignorance or malice to plausibly describe inscrutable actions of our fellow human beings, one should choose the more generous explanation of the two.
 And so it may be worth considering that the wording of the initiative was flawed and confusing.
 Perhaps a proposition rewritten to “protect the freedom and right to have chemicals that cause cancer in our drinking water,” the tally might have been different.

 Sentiment aside, adoption of the proposal creates legal standing for citizens of New York State to sue for damages in a court of law, should their drinking water be found to be tainted by the willful, malicious or just plain stupid negligence of the responsible party.

-As the cynics say, prepare for the losses to be privatized and the gains to be socialized.
+As the cynics say, prepare for the gains to be privatized and the losses to be socialized.

-Or to quote local Kingston meatsmoker John “Jingle” Embree, upon hearing the news of contaminants in his drinking water, “If one shot of weapons-grade Kentucky bourbon whiskey doesn’t rock your boat, imagine what 215 shots of a chemical cocktail could do.”
+Or to quote local Kingston meatsmoker John “Jingle” Embree, upon hearing the news of contaminants in his drinking water, “If one shot of weapons-grade Kentucky bourbon whiskey doesn’t blow your hair back, imagine what 215 shots of a chemical cocktail could do.”